Police searching for missing 74-year-old man

 CHESTER, Pa.
-(WHTM) – The Westtown-East Goshen Police Department in Chester County, are searching for a 74-year-old man, Edward Reynolds.
+(WHTM) – The Westtown-East Goshen Police Department in Chester County is searching for a 74-year-old man, Edward Reynolds.

 Police say Reynolds is described as 6’0″, 150 lbs., short gray hair, green eyes, and wearing glasses.